The de Rham-Fargues-Fontaine cohomology: The relative overconvergent de Rham cohomology

 \section{The relative overconvergent de Rham cohomology}

-The aim of this section is to define the analog of the overconvergent de Rham cohomoloy in the relative setting.
-One of the main problems of its ``naive'' definition is that a nice category of quasi-coherent {sheaves} over an adic space wasn't available until very recently.
+The aim of this section is to define the analog of the overconvergent de Rham cohomology in the relative setting.
+One of the main problems of its ``naive'' definition is that a nice category of quasi-coherent {sheaves} over an adic space wasn't available until very recently. {Clausen-Scholze's formalism of condensed mathematics \cite{scholze-cond, scholze-an} allows one to define such a category with a symmetric monoidal structure.
+Although this category is big, its dualizable objects are nothing but (classical) perfect complexes, as proved by Andreychev \cite{andreychev} in the case of interest to us.
+By upgrading the relative de Rham cohomology to the condensed level, we are then able to formulate and prove a base change formula and the K\"unneth formula for it.
+Combined with the above characterization of dualizable objects, this produces some finiteness statements for relative de Rham cohomology.}